yiisoft/yii2/docs/guide/start-installation.md

 by running `composer self-update`.

 > Note: During the installation of Yii, Composer will need to request a lot of information from the Github API.
-> The amount of requests depends on the number of dependencies your application has and may be bigger than the
+> The number of requests depends on the number of dependencies your application has and may be bigger than the
 > **Github API rate limit**.
 If you hit this limit, Composer may ask for your Github login credentials to obtain
 > a Github API access token.
 On fast connections you may hit this limit earlier than Composer can handle so we
 > recommend to configure the access token before installing Yii.